Yleisradio/avoin-voitto/README.md

 #### Translations
 Translations are written directly into the same template files.
 A new language is added by adding a new translation to all templates.
 The keycode (e.g. `:fi` and `:sv`) used in the translation can then be used in the lang-parameter of the API (e.g. `?lang=fi` or `?lang=sv`).

-Example of teplate text translated to both Finnish and Swedish:
+Example of template text translated to both Finnish and Swedish:

 ```edn
 :home-team-first-place-win